Xerxemi/auto-MBW-rt/README.md

 - **Initialize Grid / Vertex / Random should be ignored.** It is only useful if you are dedicated to search from the extreme ratios first (pure A by experience).
 Also the search parameters are way too much (24 + 2 in total). *It will waste so much time.*

-- **"Warm Start" will be disabled.** It means "Read the parameters from the input for initialization", with the 26 slidebars provided.
+- **"Warm Start" will be disabled.** It will use hyperactive's API for initialization, and then "Read the parameters from the input of the 26 slidebars in page bottom", if grid = vertices = random = 0.
 Disable for random initialization (common for DNN training).

 - Clamping / LoRA is untouched.
 I only moved the UI components to reduce some area.